TEAMMATES/gsoc-2018/Nidhi_Gupta/progress.md

 Week 11 Plan:
 - [ ] Finish any remaining work from week 8-10
 - [ ] Fix issues after code review
+- [ ] Implement backend of ability for instructors to disable comments

 Week 12 Plan:
-- [ ] Implement backend of ability for instructors to disable comments

-Week 13 Plan:
 - [ ] Implement frontend of ability for instructors to disable comments
 - [ ] Add tests

+Week 13 Plan:
+- [ ] Code review and code fix

 Week 14 Plan:
 - [ ] Code review and code fix